 - Language and University: The culture is quite diverse and knowing Chinese is not mandatory.
 But if you know Chinese it would definitely help.
 Along with that if you have education in any university in Singapore that would be an added advantage.
 Every investment bank likes local candidates and people who belong to the place.
 That’s why knowing the language and pursuing an education in Singapore would help you cut the crowd.

 Investment Banking in Singapore – Culture

 Singaporean investment banking market is much smaller.
 Thus, the culture in offices is much different than the culture in investment banks in USA and UK.

 - The first thing is bankers here rarely do work on major deals; thus, the external pressure isn’t as much as it is in London or USA.
 But that doesn’t mean that you won’t work longer hours.
 As an investment banker, you will work long hours (not 100+ hours per week, but close), not for external pressure, but for completing your own tasks since the team is pretty small in investment banking firms.

-- The second thing that is relevant in the Singaporean investment culture is that people mostly work in closely-knit teams.
-And even MDs are accessible to entry level employees.
-If you want to ask a question, you can walk in MD’s room and talk to him.
+- The second thing that is relevant to the Singaporean investment culture is that people mostly work in closely-knit teams.
+And even MDs are accessible to entry-level employees.
+If you want to ask a question, you can walk into MD’s room and talk to him.
 And no-one screams at anyone even if new employees make mistakes (which is quite normal as they’re just beginning to adapt to a new environment).

 - The third most important thing to consider about the investment banking culture in Singapore is that the focus is more on sales than on technicalities.
 That’s why rarely do people do modeling and valuation and more concentration is given on sales and pitch-books.